NGDC-bupt/FEditor/README.md

-### Notitaion
+# Notaion
 We have changed our name of this project to FEditor, replacing CubePack.

-# CubePack
+# FEditor
-CubePack is an efficient and accurate online placement slover for heterogenous FPGA and multitasks.
+FEditor is an efficient and accurate online placement slover for heterogenous FPGA and multitasks.

 ## Main Idea
 It is mainly based on the 2D discrete diagrams rather than 3D model.
 And it accelerates heuristice algorithms.
-Also for multitasks, CubePack introduce Game Theory to help.
+Also for multitasks, FEditor introduce Game Theory to help.
 The cooresping paper is available at: .

 ## Config
 All config files obeys "key:value" format while each parameter occupies a line.